 Cycle counting is a way of managing inventory where a portion of inventory is counted in specific locations, on certain days, on a recurring schedule.
 Implementing a cycle count program allows you to forgo annual physical counts so you can count specific items on a more regular basis and therefore ensure your inventory is accurate.

 3. Improve inventory security

 Having proper inventory security ensures the safety of your products in the storage facility.
 By making sure your inventory is secure, you’re able to minimise theft.
 As a result, your inventory counts will remain accurate since theft is not a consideration.

 Instead of self-storing your inventory, consider professionally storing your inventory in a proper warehouse.
 It’s all too easy to lose inventory in your apartment, basement, garage, or car.

 Although an investment of this kind might incur higher overhead costs, you may end up saving money, in the long run, thanks to greater inventory accuracy.
 Of course, a good warehouse is not enough though; Proper warehouse management will help you keep tabs on real-time inventory records.

-Rather than storing your own inventory at all, you can pair up with an ecommerce fulfillment partner that can store your inventory in its their warehouse(s) and manage it for you.
-Fulfillment companies specialize in picking, packing, kitting, shipping, inventory management, and warehousing.
+Rather than storing your own inventory at all, you can pair up with an ecommerce fulfilment partner that can store your inventory in its their warehouse(s) and manage it for you.
+Fulfilment companies specialize in picking, packing, kitting, shipping, inventory management, and warehousing.

 “We have a Shopify store but do not use Shopify to track inventory.
 In terms of tracking inventory, we use ShipBob for everything — to be able to track each bottle of perfume, what we have left, and what we’ve shipped, while getting a lot more information on each order.”